Customer Engagement and Loyalty

 - Brand Equity, “the degree to which a brand is believed by the target audience to be able to meet or exceed consumer expectations they hold for the category in which the brand competes.”

 The study found that the more engaged prospects and customers are, the more attention they will pay to your messages and the more highly they will consider your brand and be predisposed to purchase and/or use.
-This, and other, research helped establish that emotional engagement and loyalty metrics are what we would call “leading indicators,” something that signals a future event or outcome.
+This, and other research, helped establish that emotional engagement and loyalty metrics are what we would call “leading indicators,” something that signals a future event or outcome.
 A common example of a leading indicator is traffic lights: an amber traffic light indicates the coming of the red light.

 If your company has a business outcome tied to brand equity, Marketing can move the needle by improving engagement and loyalty.
 So, what do you need to do to build your model and put this construct into play?

-- Know the current levels of customer engagement, loyalty and brand equity, ideally by customer segment.
+- Know the current levels of customer engagement, loyalty, and brand equity, ideally by customer segment.

 - Analyze your current engagement and loyalty data and determine what marketing programs are impacting both of these.